 You Have a Product Idea that includes extracted Web Data… Now what?

-You have struggled with the pain of a problem that is ripe to be solved, or you have identified an opportunity that needs to be seized, and have now conceptualized the surefire way to solve it.
+You have struggled with the pain of a problem ripe to be solved, or you have identified an opportunity that needs to be seized and have now conceptualized the surefire way to solve it.
 There is just one problem: that idea will require you to utilize data from the Web in combination with your smarts to make it valuable.

 These “Top 3” considerations I have found to be critical when assessing product ideas and their risks before engaging a vendor, bringing in your team, or buying software.

 1) # of Sources – I will just get in front of this at the get-go.
 If you are planning to extract data from only one source, then your project will be in the high risk category.
 Some of the riskiest choices are aggregators like Expedia, Kayak, Shopzilla, and Pronto, and moving sources like Zillow, Trulia, Autotrader, Cars.com, Yelp, and Craigslist.
 All these sources make their money based upon their data, usually pay-for-use and advertising $’s (sometimes they’ll even license their data set), so they spend a lot of money to acquire and ultimately protect that data from people of our ilk.
 Therefore it is a risky proposition to build a viable long-term product based on data from these sources.
 (Read: proceed with caution.)